 Well, the answer to that question should be determined by your current security posture.
 Unless both leadership and technical personnel are very confident in their security posture and already have a vulnerability assessment process in place, most organizations will be much better served by having a third-party conduct a vulnerability assessment.
 This is because of the fundamental difference in approach between a vulnerability assessment and penetration test.
 A vulnerability assessment answers the question: "What are our weaknesses and how do we fix them?"
 Penetration testing simply answers the questions: "Can someone break-in and what can they attain?"
 A vulnerability assessment works to improve security posture and develop a more mature, integrated security program, whereas a pen test is only a snapshot of your security program's effectiveness.
 Because of its approach, a vulnerability assessment is going to yield much more value for most enterprises than a pen test.

 With all of that to consider, most organizations should start with a vulnerability assessment, act on its results to the best of their abilities and then opt for a "white box" pen test if they are confident in their improved security posture.
 Once an organization has gone through these steps successfully, they should then consider having a "black box" penetration test performed by a different third-party vendor for due diligence.
 If you've completed these, chances are that your organization's security posture has improved dramatically.

 But as with all things security, it doesn't end there.
 As processes within a Threat and Vulnerability Management program, both vulnerability assessments and pen tests need to be performed periodically to ensure continuous security posture improvement.

 Find Information Security Weaknesses and Protect Valuable Assets

 Still have more questions on where to get started or need assistance on conducting an evaluation of your organization's security posture?
-Contact an Information Security Consultant at Dell SecureWorks to find your organizations information security weaknesses and the valuable assets an advanced threat can obtain.
+Contact an Information Security Consultant at SecureWorks to find your organizations information security weaknesses and the valuable assets an advanced threat can obtain.